cmsS62/Spring-2018/_posts/2018-03-06-your-filename.md

 [TopicGraph](https://labs.jstor.org/topicgraph/monograph/2cb2170fac900dd654377d95a3778b6a)

-The Topicgraph provides a more thematic analysis - clustering some terms into broader categories (sometimes erroneously) as well as offering some structural comments (I guess "linguistic agreement" and "interrogative sentences" are topics?).
+The TopicGraph provides a more thematic analysis - clustering some terms into broader categories (sometimes erroneously) as well as offering some structural comments (I guess "linguistic agreement" and "interrogative sentences" are topics?).
 While the analyzer does pick up on ideas related to the passage's content - reciting verses, poetry, the organs of speaking and listening, Heaven, modesty - it misinterprets a few words, particularly "thou," which it uses as evidence for topics of "The Ten Commandments," "Quintessence," and Jewish ethics."
 Perhaps the AI has seen a pattern of usage for this pronoun in certain kinds of texts, and is incorrectly assuming this passage contains the themes discussed in those texts.

 2. [Voyant Results](http://voyant-tools.org/?corpus=ebe19a0c4cc7bb7d4171d8271167a734)